turingschool/backend-curriculum-site/module1/lessons/nested_collections.md

   returning "Unknown"
 * Level 4: Let's go the other way.
 Given a capital name ("Denver"), return the state name for which it is the capital ("Colorado")
-* Levle 5: Write some code to turn these two hashes into one nested hash which looks like this:
+* Level 5: Write some code to turn these two hashes into one nested hash which looks like this:
     ```
     state_info = { "Oregon" => {abbreviation: "OR", capital: "Salem"},
        "Alabama" => {abbreviation: "AL", capital: "Montgomery"},